 As mentioned previously in Section 1.2, Louisiana utilizes data driven decision-making to select, assess, and monitor projects that in combination with the totality of our safety planning will lead toward safer roadways.
 The LHSC continues to support strategies, which are cornerstones for improving motorcyclist safety and reducing crashes, including support of the motorcycle helmet law, rider training, educating motorists about sharing the roadway with motorcycles, and reducing impaired riding.
 The LHSC assesses motorcycle crash data to identify parishes with a high number of motorcycle crashes by crash type in problem identification and focuses resources to those parishes to address the particular motorcyclist or motorist population.
-The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices, Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2021 motorcycle safety program area.
+The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices, Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2022 motorcycle safety program area.
 Whenever possible the most effective proven strategies, such as those with two stars or greater, are selected and implemented.
 By using these evidence-based selection strategies for motorcycle safety countermeasures, the likelihood of our strategies reaching our goals increases.
 All proposed strategies are evidence-based and have been shown to be effective measures for impacting and reducing the number of motorcycle crashes.

-- Reduce motorcyclist fatalities by 1 percent from 89 (2014-2018 average) to 87 in 2021.
-(C-7) - Reduce unhelmeted motorcyclist fatalities by 5 percent from 10 (2014-2018 average) to 9 in 2021.
-(C-8)
+- Reduce motorcyclist fatalities by 1 percent from 90 (2015-2019 average) to 88 in 2022.
+(C-7) - Reduce unhelmeted motorcyclist fatalities by 3 percent from 10 (2015-2019 average) to 9 in 2022.
+(C-8) - Reduce alcohol-impaired (BAC of 0.08 or above for drivers and motorcyclists) driving fatalities by 1 percent from 225 (2015-2019 average) to 221 in 2022.
+(C-5)